vodaza36/watersoftener-client/README.md

 # watersoftener-client
-A NodeJS client library to communication with the Grünbeck softliQ:SC18 watersoftener
+A NodeJS client library to communication with the Grünbeck softliQ:SC18 water softener

 ## Install
 ```